khronokernel/HP-Elite-X2-G1-Hackintosh/README.md

 * I2C Screen sometimes gets into bad state even with XPS0/XPS3 reroutes
   * Need to look into implementing proper power states
-  * Reboots between Mojave and catalina fix the issue, not really a fix but works for now
+  * Reboots between Mojave and Catalina fix the issue, not really a fix but works for now
-* IOUSBHost crashing in Catalina
-  * Intel Bluetooth being trash, waiting for BCM94360NG to arrive
-* Alps kext unloads when keyboard cover disconnects(about 2 min after)
-  * Midi's G2 doesn't have this issue, gonna blame G1 + BlackMac not using a G1
-  * Installing into L/E works(Sadly)
 * Using RTC ACPI Patch, need to find correct offset to block with [RTCMemoryFixup](https://github.com/acidanthera/RTCMemoryFixup/releases)
   * As of BIOS ver.01.45, the main region is `DF-E0`
   * Wake from deep sleep will cause a restart with RTC error, likely multiple regions need to be fixed